The Greatest Story Ever Told (Balaam and the Angel album): Critical reception

 The Gazette said that Jones "has added a lot of orchestration to the overall sound, giving the material a pop veneer...
 All-in-all, the album's lightweight and pleasant listening."
 The Washington Post noted that "the energetic trio shares a Cultish predilection for simple, decidedly secular subject matter, compact, concise songs and ringing, stinging guitars."
 The Los Angeles Times concluded, "The album's array of folky rock mysticism, popish horn charts, wild guitar gyrations, rustic moods and sonic collages recall a variety of sources, from the Kinks to the Stones' Between the Buttons period to the Velvet Underground to today types like Gene Loves Jezebel and Julian Cope.
 Slightly derivative, perhaps, but with an engaging enthusiasm."

 The Coleshill Chronicle called The Greatest Story Ever Told "a very good pop record" that owes much "to the stadium rock spirit".
-The Bristol Evening Post labeled it "a likeable album exploring the more melodic side of rock".
+The Bristol Evening Post labelled it "a likeable album exploring the more melodic side of rock".
 The Birmingham Evening Mail considered it "one of the best debuts of a decade."
 Trouser Press concluded that the album "does have some charm, but the trio's melodies are too often buried in feeble attempts to whip up a vague air of menace."